stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 be able to freely share the resulting immutable array, while we will never be able to use the mutable array argument again, because it was of quantity `1`.
-This is the function that allows us to safely break out of the linear context, by turning a mutable array into an immutable.
-It is important to understand that the underlying array data `arr` is still the same, and is still
-- in theory - a mutable array.
+This is the function that allows us to safely break out of the linear context, by turning a mutable array into an immutable one.
+It is important to understand that the underlying array data `arr` is still the same, and is still - in theory - a mutable array.
 But the functions we defined here will not allow client code to extract and mutate this array anymore.
 All we can do now is reading the values it holds by means of function `at`.

-As an additional pair of utilities, if we don't want to further use the `MArray`, we can also safely discard it (we are going to use `discarding` in an example
+As an additional pair of utilities, if we don't want to further use the `MArray`, we can also safely discard it (we are going to use `discarding` in an example below):
-below:

 ```idris
 export %inline